 All graduation ceremonies are held at the Sheldonian Theatre and last approximately 1¼ hrs.
 For ceremonies through May 2019, each graduand will automatically receive three (3) tickets for their guests.
 Due to building works on the Sheldonian, the University has confirmed that students attending ceremonies from July 2019 onwards will receive two (2) tickets for their guests.
 Information about the process for registering interest for additional tickets can be found below.
 If you are interested in finding out more about the ceremony in the Sheldonian, we encourage you to view the current Degree Ceremony Brochure.

-On the day of your graduation there will be a number of events in College, including a photographic session, meal and the Signing of the Graces.
+On the day of your graduation there will be a number of events in College, including a photographic session, a celebratory reception and the Signing of the Graces.

 To graduate you need to:

-Any outstanding academic fees must be paid in full before you can graduate.
-Graduands must also be in good financial standing with the College before booking graduation day meals.
+Any outstanding fees must be paid in full before you can graduate.
+Graduands must also be in good financial standing with the College before booking places at the celebratory reception.

 Booking a Ceremony Place

 Other Arrangements for Graduation Day

 If you have any queries, please see the College as well as University FAQs linked below.
 If your question has still not been answered, you can email the Academic Office with your query or call us on +44 (0)1865 611705.